MiltonStanley/Synthduino/README.md

 ### Sample Code
 Subject to change as core develops!!!

-Declaring an eighth note of pitch A4 (440 hz)
+Declaring an eighth note of pitch A4 (440 hz):

     Note one(nA4, 8)

-Declaring a melody line
+Declaring a melody line:

     Note melody[] = { {E4,4}, {D4,4}, {C4,4}, {D4,4}, {E4,4}, {E4,4}, {E4,4} }
     int MELODY_LENGTH = 7       // this will change later and be automatic

-Playing the melody line
+Playing the above melody line (again, subject to change when Melody class is coded):

     for(int i=0; i<MELODY_LENGTH; i++) {
       melody[i].play(12)    // play the note on pin 12